 The Battle

-Contemporaneous image of Stephen the Great from the Book of the Four Gospels of Humor (1473)
+Historical map or illustration showing the Battle of Catlabuga Lake (1485): Contemporaneous image of Stephen the Great from the Book of the Four Gospels of Humor (1473)

 Contemporaneous image of Stephen the Great from the Book of the Four Gospels of Humor (1473) (c.
 1473) — Moldavian illuminated manuscript (1473).
 Public domain.

 After Stefan lost the fortress of Chilia (1484) and Cetatea Albă (1484) to the Ottomans — the most severe territorial losses of his reign — he struck back.
-At Catlabuga Lake in southern Bessarabia, Stefan ambushed and routed an Ottoman punitive force.
+At Catlabuga Lake in southern Basarabia, Stefan ambushed and routed an Ottoman punitive force.

 Casualties & Outcome